Aaron-Cunningham/Page-Rank-Algorithm/Docs/README.md

 * Windows 11

 ### Optimization times
-I have made a PDF file with results before and after optimization for evidence that my programme improved.
+I have made a PDF file called ```Stochastic method before and after optimization evidence.pdf``` which is in the docs folder with results before and after optimization for evidence that my program improved.

-My optimization steps can be found in: ```Optimization.md```
+Furthermore, my optimization steps can be found in: ```Optimization.md```

 Arguments: